am3338/ECTraj/README.md

 # ECTraj

-This is the official GitHub repository of ["ECTraj: Enhanced Consistency Training for Multi-Agent Trajectory Prediction"](https://arxiv.org/abs/2605.08572)
+This is the official GitHub repository of ["ECTraj: Enhanced Consistency Training for Multi-Agent Trajectory Prediction"](https://arxiv.org/abs/2605.08572) (ECCV 2026)

 > **ECTraj: Enhanced Consistency Training for Multi-Agent Trajectory Prediction**